• Types

 Without a death certificate, and if there are a lot of unanswered questions, in most cases, people will wait at least seven years.
 That’s the amount of time typically needed to pass before a court declares a person dead –and even then, there needs to be a healthy amount of circumstantial evidence to suggest it.

-Seven years is a long time to wait to receive a financial lifeline that your insurance was supposed to provide.
-Unfortunately, there are enough colorful stories of con artists trying to bilk the system that even a frustrated beneficiary can understand the reluctance for an insurer to make a payout without a death certificate.
+Seven years is a long time to wait to receive the financial lifeline that your insurance was supposed to provide.
+Unfortunately, there are enough colorful stories of con artists trying to bilk the system that even a frustrated beneficiary can understand the reluctance of an insurer to make a payout without a death certificate.

 Life Insurance Scams Are Illegal